ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 {{connection-props}} provides a list of Connection Properties, while Selection Properties are listed in the subsections below.
-Selection Properties are only considered during establishment, and can not be changed after a Connection is established; however, they can still be read.
+Selection Properties are only considered during establishment, and can not be changed after a Connection is established.
+After a Connection is established, Selection Properties can only be read to check the properties used by the Connection.
 Upon reading, the Preference type of a Selection Property changes into Boolean, where `true` means that the selected Protocol Stack supports the feature or uses the path associated with the Selection Property, and `false` means that the Protocol Stack does not support the feature or use the path.
 Implementations of Transport Services systems may alternatively use the two Preference values `Require` and `Prohibit` to represent `true` and `false`, respectively.